UPDATED: April 27, 2021

-As a small business, we’ve been keeping a close eye on local and national resources, grants, funds, and loans as they come available.
+As a small business, we’ve been keeping a close eye on local and national resources, grants, funds, assistance programs, and loans as they come available.
 We’ve aggregated the list below and will continue to update it as more options are introduced.
 If you’re aware of any other programs, let us know!
 If you’re looking for our COVID-19 Epidemic Response page with options for rent and other assistance from us, please click here.

 Organized by the Sam Fox School and the Pulitzer Arts Foundation, A Sustaining Arts Practice Fund (ASAP Fund) will be distributing fifty $2,000 grants to practicing artists, architects, and designers who face significant financial hardship in the form of lost work, projects, and opportunities due to the COVID-19 pandemic.
 Lost work may include cancelled teaching opportunities, commissions, talks, performances, contracts, and exhibitions, among others.
 Funds are unrestricted and may be used for a range of costs at the discretion of the recipient.